-Calico provides granular workload access controls to control the flow of data between individual pods in Kubernetes clusters and external resources including databases, internal applications, 3rd-party cloud APIs, and SaaS applications.
+Calico provides granular zero-trust workload access controls to control the flow of data between individual pods in Kubernetes clusters and external resources including databases, internal applications, 3rd-party cloud APIs, and SaaS applications.
 Calico provides three ways to enable fine-grained workload access controls:

 - DNS policies – Enforce controls using DNS egress policies